 Description

-«SatelliteRequirement» is a requirement of a satellite system that is satisfied by a kind of «Satellite» or one or more of its sub-elements. «SatelliteRequirement» is derived from «SpaceSegmentRequirement» or directly derived from mission needs/objectives/constraints or stakeholder concerns.
+«SatelliteRequirement» is a requirement of a satellite system needed to design and operate a satellite and/or its subsystems. «SatelliteRequirement» is satisfied by a «Satellite» or one or more of its sub-elements. «SatelliteRequirement» is derived from «SpaceSegmentRequirement» or directly derived from mission needs/objectives/constraints or stakeholder concerns.

 Generalization: